-S6.8 Travel Restriction Orders
+S6.8 Travel restriction orders

-CRIMINAL JUSTICE AND POLICE ACT 2001 s.33
+Section 33 CRIMINAL JUSTICE AND POLICE ACT 2001

-ARCHBOLD 5ASC-1032BLACKSTONE'S E21.17; SENTENCING REFERENCER §84
+ARCHBOLD 5A-1032 BLACKSTONE'S E21.17; SENTENCING REFERENCER § 85

-1. A travel restriction order may be made on conviction of a drug trafficking offence as defined in CJPA s.34.
+A travel restriction order may be made on conviction of a drug trafficking offence as defined in s.34 Criminal Justice and Police Act (CJPA).

-NOTE: this definition is not the same as that in PoCA 2002.
+NOTE: this definition is not the same as that in Proceeds of Crime Act (PoCA) 2002.

 - 2. The effect of an order is to prohibit D from leaving the UK for the period of the order, commencing on the date of D's release from custody.
-D may be required to deliver up his/her passport, which is a natural pre-requisite to enforcing such an order. - 3.
+D may be required to deliver up their passport, which is a natural pre-requisite to enforcing such an order. - 3.
 The court has a power to make orders in all such cases.
 In particular: - (1) Where D is sentenced to a custodial sentence of four years or more the court must consider making an order and make one if appropriate; and if it does not make an order the court must give reasons. - (2) It is appropriate to make an order where there is reason to believe that it will reduce the risk of re-offending on release from prison. - 4.
 The minimum length of an order is two years from the date of D's release from custody.

-You will be subject to a Travel Restriction Order.
+You will be subject to a travel restriction order.
 This means that (if it is not already in the possession of the Police) you must arrange for the surrender of your passport to {specify} Police Station within 14 days; and for the period of {number} years following your release from custody you will not be allowed to leave the United Kingdom.